MAD32 EV Mini Oled Edition for EVs on ESP32

 🔬 Individual Cell Voltages

-Monitor each cell (1-16) separately.
+Monitor each cell (up to 24S) separately.
+Cells with 0V are hidden automatically.
 Identify weak cells, detect imbalance issues, and verify proper balancing.

 ⚡ Charge/Discharge Info